-Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising a client on a particular transaction.
+Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers and nuances that necessitate careful consideration when advising a client on a particular transaction.
 Almost all jurisdictions vest exclusive authority to review transactions in one agency.
-The United States is now the major exception in this regard since China consolidated its three antitrust agencies into one agency in 2018.
+The United States is now the major exception in this regard (China having consolidated its three antitrust agencies into one agency in 2018).
 Most jurisdictions provide for objective monetary size thresholds (e.g., the turnover of the parties, the size of the transaction) to determine whether a filing is required.
-Germany has amended its law to ensure that it has the opportunity to review transactions in which the parties' turnovers do not reach the threshold, but the value of the transaction is significant (e.g., social media, new economy, internet transactions).
-Other jurisdictions are also focused on ensuring that acquisitions involving smaller internet, online and data companies, or, in other high-technology settings, a 'nascent' competitor, do not escape review.
+Germany amended its law to ensure that it has the opportunity to review transactions in which, although the parties' turnovers do not reach the threshold, the value of the transaction is significant (e.g., social media, new economy, internet transactions).
+Other jurisdictions are also focused on ensuring that acquisitions involving smaller internet, online and data companies or, in other high-technology settings, a nascent competitor, do not escape review.
 Newly adopted laws have tried to vest jurisdiction on these transactions by focusing on the 'value of the consideration' rather than turnover for acquisitions of nascent firms, particularly in the digital economy (e.g., in Austria and Germany).
-Some jurisdictions have also adopted a process to 'call in' transactions that fall below the thresholds, but where the transaction may be of competitive significance.
-For instance, the Japan Federal Trade Commission (JFTC) has the ability of reviewing and taking action in non-reportable transactions (see discussion of Google/Fitbit in the Japan chapter), and has developed guidelines for voluntary filings.
+Some jurisdictions have also adopted a process to call in transactions that fall below the thresholds, but where the transaction may be of competitive significance.
+For instance, the Japan Federal Trade Commission (JFTC) has the ability to review and take action in non-reportable transactions (see discussion of Google/Fitbit in the International Merger Remedies and Japan chapters), and has developed guidelines for voluntary filings.
 Note that the actual monetary threshold levels can vary in specific jurisdictions over time.
-To provide the ability to review acquisitions of nascent but potentially important rivals, the European Commission (EC) has recently adopted potentially the most significant change in its rules: to use the referral process from Member States to vest jurisdiction in transactions that fall below its thresholds but that could have Community-wide significance.
-Two recent referrals should provide significant guidance regarding the impact of this new referral process.
+To provide the ability to review acquisitions of nascent but potentially important rivals, the European Commission (EC) has adopted potentially the most significant change in its rules: to use the referral process from Member States to vest jurisdiction in transactions that fall below its thresholds but that could have Community-wide significance.
+In one such matter, Illumina/GRAIL, the EC invited national competition authorities to request a referral of the transaction, even though it did not meet the review thresholds of the EU Merger Regulation or any national merger control rules (in fact, GRAIL had no sales at all in the European Union).
+At the time of writing, according to reports, the EC has since accepted Article 22 referral requests in three other cases (Meta/Kustomer, Viasat/Inmarsat and Cochlear/Oticon Medical), although in each of these the transaction triggered the national merger control thresholds in at least one EU Member State.